acrolinx/helm/resources/core-platform/helm/chart/README.md

 kubectl get coreplatform acrolinx -o jsonpath="{.status}" -n acrolinx | jq
 ```

-### Suspending the Acrolinx Platform
+### Suspend the Acrolinx Platform

-It can be useful to shut down a Acrolinx Platform instance without deleting it completely.
+There might be cases where you want to shut down an Acrolinx Platform instance without deleting it completely.
 This allows a quick restart and keeps resources such as physical volumes claimed.
-Use cases for this are backups or freeing resources used by a test or staging instances.
+You might do this for backups or to free resources that are used by a test or staging instance.

-This functionality is provided by the `acrolinx.com/suspend` annotation.
-Setting
+You can do this with the `acrolinx.com/suspend` annotation.
-it to the string `"true"` will stop all workloads created for the annotated
+When you set it to the string `"true"`, it will stop all workloads created for the annotated instance:
-instance:

 ```yaml
 metadata: